csea-lab/Lab-Manual-and-Reading-Lists/labmanual.md

     UF-wide issues with your GatorLink account or Software access at the UF level: (352) 392-HELP (4357) helpdesk@ufl.edu

     Psychology department IT, for issues with our licenses and our computers, including user and permission issues: (352) 273-2120 helpdesk@psych.ufl.edu

+  - When something breaks: Service Request Form for Ayers is on the bottom of this page: https://ore.ufl.edu/ayers/?gf_protect_submission=1

 ## Introductory Readings
 New to the lab?
 Why are we doing all these things?
 How do all the (constructs)[https://www.britannica.com/science/construct] and paradigms fit together?
 Vision?
 Motvation?
 Learning?
 Conditioning?
 Attention?
 Here are some introductory readings that get you started: